-If the law stands, it would mean that in the 2018 governor’s race, mailed ballots will be sent to unaffiliated voters with the names of Democratic and Republican primary candidates.
-Voters can choose one party or the other to participate in.
+In the 2018 governor’s race, mailed ballots will be sent to unaffiliated voters with the names of Democratic and Republican primary candidates.
+Voters can choose one party or the other in which to participate.

 “I like the opportunity for unaffiliated voters to have a voice in these elections,” Kennedy says about the new system.

 One aim of Prop 108 was to water down the voting power of the activist base in each party by broadening the electorate to include more voters in party primaries.
 Proponents of the measure saw it as a way to lessen the chances of Colorado nominating extreme candidates on either side.